WUSTL-Biol4220/home/course_project.md

 ## Pipeline manual

-Create short manual entries for your two (or more) custom pipeline steps.
-These entries should define the usage and behavior the scripts in a comparable detail to the entries in this document (`course_project.md`).
+Create short manual entries for any custom pipeline steps.
+These entries should define the usage and behavior the scripts in a comparable detail to the entries in the molecular phylogenetics pipeline specification ([link](assets/course_project/mol_phylo_project.md)).

 ## Analysis report